0xffset/0xffset/README.md

 - ⚙️ Mastering: `.py`, `.cpp`, `.c`, `.perl`, `.java`, `.html`, `.css`  `.s`, `.sh`, `.go`

 ------------
-> It is through science that we prove, but through intuition that we discover.
+> Imagination is more important than knowledge.
+For while knowledge defines all we currently know and understand, imagination points to all we might yet discover and create.
 >
-> *Henri Poincaré*
+> *Albert Einstein*

 <a align="center"><img src="https://github.com/RolEYder/RolEYder/actions/workflows/main.yaml/badge.svg" /></p>